webmasterkai/wayoffthegrid/docs/orientation/8-seacocks.md

 ### Through Hull Installation - AFTERMARKET

 Each factory installed seacock or through hull is installed in an area where the core material has been removed to prevent the incursion of water into the core.
-Before installing any additional through hulls, the core must be removed in that area and the area sealed and locally reinforced with additional layers of fibreglass and/or backing plates.
+Before installing any additional through hulls, the core must be removed in that area and the area sealed and locally reinforced with additional layers of fiberglass and/or backing plates.
 We recommend that a skilled professional experienced with cored hull construction install any desired additional through hulls.